 Business Review

-The Group Allocated Land (K709-0003) is located to the east of 後海大道 (Hou Hai Avenue), to the south of 蛇口新街 (Shekou New Street), to the north of 望海路 (Wang Hai Road) and to the west of the JV Partner Allocated Land, and has a site area of approximately 65,000 square metres and developable gross floor area of approximately 179,000 square metres (including 143,000 square metres for residential use and 29,000 square metres for commercial use and others for supporting ancillary facilities).
-The Group Allocated Land was for multi-purpose development, with 建設用地規劃許可證 (The Construction Land Planning Permit) and 不動產權証書 (Stated-owned Land Use Right Certificate) as issued by the Bureau to the Group in August 2023 and February 2024 respectively.
-The Group Allocated Land is held as properties under development.
+The Land is primely located to the east of 後海大道 (Hou Hai Avenue), to the south of 蛇口新街 (Shekou New Street), to the north of 望海路 (Wang Hai Road) and to the west of 後海濱路 (Hou Hai Bin Road), which has a site area of approximately 65,000 square metres for multi-purpose development, with developable gross floor area of approximately 179,000 square metres (including 143,000 square metres for residential use and 29,000 square metres for commercial use and other supporting ancillary facilities).

-As further announced on 23 December 2023, there was historical disputes over Zhen Wah between the Group and JV Partner, including the change of equity interests from 80% to 49% in Zhen Wah in prior years (the “Historical Disputes”).
-Based on the PRC legal advice received by the Group, the Group was entitled to the distribution of profit arising from the relevant income generated from the Previous Land held by Zhen Wah before re-development, as supported in the arbitral award made in 2010 after arbitration between the Group and JV Partner in respect of the Historical Disputes.
-As such, the Group continued to act proactively and to seek PRC legal advice and to take expedient actions (including but not limited to litigation and/or arbitration) to further strive for the best interest of the Group in Zhen Wah and its assets in respect of the Historical Disputes.
+Based on the PRC legal advice received by the Group regarding historical disputes over Zhen Wah between the Group and JV Partner, including the change of equity interests from 80% to 49% in Zhen Wah in prior years (the “Historical Disputes”), the Group was entitled to the distribution of profit arising from the relevant income from the Previous Land held by Zhen Wah before re-development, as supported in the arbitral award made in 2010 after arbitration between the Group and JV Partner in respect of the Historical Disputes.
+The Group continued to act and to seek PRC legal advice and to take expedient actions (including but not limited to litigation and/or arbitration) to safeguard the best interest of the Group in Zhen Wah and its assets in respect of the Historical Disputes.

 Financial Review